opendocsg/slw-judgments-backfill/2018_SGHC_97/report.md

 **_Whether the Suventher guidelines applied to the trafficking offences_**

-28     In _Suventher Shanmugam v Public Prosecutor_ [2017] 2 SLR 115 (“ _Suventher_ ”), the Court of Appeal endorsed the approach in _Vasentha d/o Joseph v Public Prosecutor_ [2015] 5 SLR 122 (“ _Vasentha_ ”) that the full spectrum of possible sentences should be utilised and the indicative starting points should be broadly proportional to the quantity of drugs trafficked or imported.
+28     In _Suventher Shanmugam v Public Prosecutor_ <span class="citation">[2017] 2 SLR 115</span> (“ _Suventher_ ”), the Court of Appeal endorsed the approach in _Vasentha d/o Joseph v Public Prosecutor_ <span class="citation">[2015] 5 SLR 122</span> (“ _Vasentha_ ”) that the full spectrum of possible sentences should be utilised and the indicative starting points should be broadly proportional to the quantity of drugs trafficked or imported.
 Noting that the indicative starting point for the highest weight range should not be fixed at or close to the maximum sentence, the Court of Appeal set out the following sentencing guidelines (“the _Suventher_ guidelines”) for the unauthorised import or trafficking of cannabis (at [29]):

  (a) 330 to 380 g: 20 to 22 years’ imprisonment.